Procedure: Work health and safety hazard management

 Training and competency

-- Facilitators of WHS hazard assessment shall complete a risk management course provided by an approved provider to WEG with RAOBS recognition.
+- Facilitators of WHS hazard assessment complete a risk management course provided by an approved provider to WEG with RAOBS recognition.

 Legal and other requirements